ebelnikola/GILT_TNR_R/Readme.md

 - `newton.jl` (assumes that `rotation=true`) repeats the computation from `eigensystem.jl`.
 Then, it finds the critical tensor using Newton's method.
 Saves the data to the newton directory.
 Note that the found critical tensor is the fixed point for GiltTNR with fixed `bond_repetitions` and `recursion_depth`.
 These parameters will be saved together with the other data.

+- `LDO_spectra.jl` computes the spectrum of the GILT-TNR operator.
+Saves the result in LDO folder.

 Note that each script has the corresponding help describing all the command line arguments.
 To see this help run:
 ```
 julia --project Lab/script_name.jl --help